If you have diabetes, you can test your blood glucose levels at home using a blood glucose meter.

 - a notebook or diary in which to record your blood glucose levels).

-Learning how to use your blood glucose meter
+Learn how to use your blood glucose meter

-- a diabetes nurse educator
+- a diabetes nurse educator or diabetes nurse specialist

 - your local pharmacist